funvill/funvill.github.io/_posts/2023-03-26-idea058-a-quotable-book-in-a-million-parts.md

 ### Example of transformative works

 There are many examples of how to transform the source artwork into something else.
-I am going to use “this idea (068)” as the basis for the next couple of days of [ideas](https://blog.abluestar.com/projects/2023-100-ideas/).
+I am going to use “this idea (058)” as the basis for the next couple of days of [ideas](https://blog.abluestar.com/projects/2023-100-ideas/).

+- [Day 059](/idea059-alices-adventures-in-wonderland-in-a-million-parts) - **Alices Adventures in Wonderland in a million parts** - Stained glass windows for each location in Alice's Adventures in Wonderland

-#### Idea 068
+#### Idea 058

 <img src="/public/uploads/2023/ink-tree.png" alt="ink-tree" style="float: right; margin: 10px; border: 1px solid black; padding: 5px"/>The album [BRAT](https://en.wikipedia.org/wiki/Brat_(album)) by [Nnamdi](https://en.wikipedia.org/wiki/Nnamdi_Ogbonnaya) is one of my favorite albums of 2022.
 It's basically been on repeat for 12 months.
 It's poetica and easily quotable.
 The song [Flowers To My Demons](https://genius.com/Nnamdi-flowers-to-my-demons-lyrics)